robertorosero/pyhtonmig/Doc/library/logging.rst

       value after a formatter has done its formatting, so that the next formatter to handle the event doesn't use the cached value but recalculates it afresh.

+      If stack information is available, it's appended after the exception information, using :meth:`formatStack` to transform it if necessary.

    .. method:: formatTime(record, datefmt=None)